 You will need to pay inheritance tax on a person’s estate if it is worth more than £325,000.
 If they give their estate to their children or grandchildren, the threshold increases to £425,000.
 You will need to pay this if you are the executor or the administrator of the will, and you can use funds from the estate to pay this.
 You will have 6 months after the person has died to pay the tax.

 The rate of inheritance tax is 40% on anything above the threshold (£325,000, or £425,000 if being passed to children or grandchildren).
 This can be reduced to 36% if 10% or more of the estate is donated to charity.

 Whereas, Capital Gains tax is the tax of the profit you make from the sale of the assets you have acquired.

 It’s best to go through an estate agent – or even better, an online estate agent who could save you thousands in fees.

 If you’re looking for someone who will be able to sell your house quickly, for the price you want and for a small fee compared to high street estate agents – look no further than easyProperty.
-We can sell your home for £295 up-front, and you only have to pay £595 when you sell.
 Click here to find out more.